paradoxicalsphere/Cardano-Improvement-Proposals/CIP-x/README.md

 <a name="removewallets"></a><sup>11</sup> Only the employer—NOT the respective employee—may send or stake (t)ADA from wallet addresses removed from closed sets. <!-- <a name="private"></a><sup>4</sup> The relationships between closed sets may be private. -->

+## Appendix: A Constitutional Framework Distilling Useful Human Values

+In the video [One Small Step for Cardano; One Giant Leap for the Industry](https://www.youtube.com/watch?v=rqvymw3gEeA) (September 2024) published on the day of the Chang hard fork declaring independence, Charles Hoskinson directly or indirectly references the following useful human values (timings provided):

+- Seeking happiness (00:04)
+- Freedom of movement (00:10)
+- Meaningful engagement and struggle (00:40)
+- Functional society (2:30)
+- Resisting support or promotion of war (05:35)
+- Building trust (07:58)
+- Having a voice (09:55)
+- Developing identity (10:43)
+- Accepting responsibility (11:32)
+- Equality (18:00)
+- Cooperation (18:20)
+- Opportunity (20:02)
+- Universality (20:59)
+- Stability (21:12)
+- Supporting education (24:46)
+- Finding forgiveness (25:25)
+- Access to good health care (25:54)
+- Practicing gratitude (29:28)

+For lack of a better source, and for the benefit and longevity of Cardano, the current proposal suggests entrenching the above ideas in the [Constitution](https://constitution.gov.tools/en/interim-constitution) as minimum viable values.

 ## Resources

 Consider the following related articles and other resources: